Bionicbabes/School_District_Analysis/README.md

 **Scores by School Size Modified data Frame**

 When looking at the school type Thomas is charter school and will only effect the charter school type.
+Passing pecentages increased for math, reading and overall.

 ![School_Size_Modified.PNG](https://github.com/Bionicbabes/School_District_Analysis/blob/main/Resources/School_Size_Modified.PNG)